 One of my favourite movies of all time is Rain Man, in which Dustin Hoffman plays Raymond Babbit, an autistic savant whose ability to count hundreds of cards at once leads to significant wins at the Las Vegas casino tables.
 Fortunately for gambling and gaming companies, Raymond’s counting abilities extend far beyond the normal range of human subitising and, aside from the occasional winning streak, the vast majority of us will be net losers.
-But in this industry it’s not just the customer who needs the statistical insight at their fingertips in order to succeed, it’s the vendors.
+But in the gambling and gaming industry, it’s not just the customer who needs the statistical insight at their fingertips in order to succeed, it’s the vendors.
 And this insight comes in the form of data, AI/ML and the correct cloud infrastructure in order to help vendors win as big as their customers.

 On the surface of it, the odds are stacked in favour of the vendors.
 With 2 billion gamers across the world, and the current size of the global gambling market – almost $46 billion – forecast to double in the upcoming years, it’s clear that the ‘have to be in it to win it’ player mentality is proving lucrative for vendors.
 Each of the billion global players will participate in multiple actions and interactions, leaving a trail of data as they go, allowing vendors to act on this information to really understand their customers.
 But scratch beneath the surface and a mine of potential complexities unfold.
 How do they prevent the loss of high value customers ?
 How do they optimise marketing spend?
 Or predict & prevent problem playing/gambling?
 How do they ensure they are identifying and developing the right products?
 Forecasting sales accurately?
 Predicting churn?
 Or preventing & detecting fraud?